What is Muay Thai?

 Will I get locked into a contract?

-No. We are month to month BUT we do have a 30 day notice policy, which is one month’s tuition, to cancel your membership.
+No, we do not have a 6 month or 12 month contract like most gyms.
+BUT we do have a 30 day notice fee, which is one month’s tuition, to cancel your membership.

 What if I go away on vacation?